An Introduction to Reactive Strength Index

 Table 1: RSI calculated from different drop jump heights.
 Data were taken from Young, 19951

 I´m from Argentina, and for some reason that I´m not aware of, we do things differently (usually that means in a bad way, especially regarding economic issues).
-Instead of calculating RSI from the difference between height and contact time, we use the ratio between flying time and contact time.
+Instead of calculating reactive strength index from the difference between height and contact time, we use the ratio between flying time and contact time.
 So far so good, but somehow we came up naming it Q index.
 To be honest, I´ve never seen this terminology (Q Index) published anywhere but the ratio is a valid way to get the RSI.
 In fact, the jump height is usually estimated from the flying time data as shown in the next equation.
 Summing things up, it makes a small difference which calculation is used as jump height and flight time are strongly correlated as both are a straight mathematical derivation3

 Figure 2: Formula for calculating the RSI.
 Reactive strength index can be increased by increasing jump height, decreasing ground contact time, or both 4.

-Reactive Strength And The Stretch-Shortening Cycle (SSC)
+Reactive Strength Index And The Stretch-Shortening Cycle (SSC)

 Reactive strength can be defined as the ability to quickly change from an eccentric motion into a concentric muscular contraction, which is related to the Stretch-Shortening Cycle (SSC) 1.
 The SSC is commonly described as a rapid cyclical muscle action whereby the muscle undergoes an eccentric contraction, followed by a transitional period prior to the concentric contraction5.